This page is managed by Dr. Thomas Edgar, The University of Texas at Austin

 - Brigham Young University: Course notes, computer tools and demo code are available on the web-pages

 - McMaster University: Comprehensive undergraduate Process Control course material along with exercises.
-Recommended book – Marlin, T., Process Control: Designing Processes and Control Systems for Dynamic Performance.
+Recommended book – Marlin, T., Process Control: Designing Processes and Control Systems for Dynamic Performance (free PDF version of textbook available).

 - Flipping the Chemical Engineering Process Control Class with e-Lessons – Presentation by Thomas Marlin